Shah Jahan Album

 The Shah Jahan Album, also known as the Kevorkian Album or the Emperor's Album, is a series of Mughal miniatures dating between 1620–1820 from Mughal India.
 The album was intended for a private audience, likely consisting of the royal family and close friends.
 The folios are generally 15 5/16 inches (38.9 cm) by 10 1/4 inches (26 cm), however there are slight variations in height and width across the folios.
-The paintings for the folios were made by various artists and their workshops such as Nanha and Mansur while the calligraphic text for the folios were made by famous calligraphers such as Mir' Ali Haravi.
+The paintings for the folios were made by various artists and their workshops such as Nanha and Mansur while the calligraphic text for the folios were made by famous calligraphers such as Mir Ali Heravi.
 Emperor Jahangir (r.
 1605 - 1627) started the tradition of commissioning folios for the album which was continued by his successors Shah Jahan and Aurangzeb.

 In 1820, eleven more folios, referred to as the Late Shah Jahan Album, were added and the album was rebound.
 In total the album contains fifty folios generally focusing on nature based still lives and portraits of royalty and favored members of the royal court.
 The entirety of the album is now in the United States with nine of the folios being held at the Freer Gallery of Art in Washington D.C., while the remaining forty one held in the Metropolitan Museum of Art in New York City.

 History

 Emperor Jahangir first started commissioning folios for the Shah Jahan Album around 1620.
 When he died in 1627 continuing the album fell to his successor and son, Shah Jahan.
-Shah Jahan added more portraits and illuminations, most of which are differentiated by the inclusion of nasta'liq script and through a change of style.
+Shah Jahan added more portraits and illuminations, most of which are differentiated by the inclusion of Nasta'liq script and through a change of style.
 The original Kevorkian album's last owner was Shah Jahan's son and usurper Aurangzeb who added only an impression of his seal on a pre-existing rosette.
 The album, along with many other Mughal miniatures, left the royal library sometime in the early nineteenth century.
 It is assumed that it ended up in the hands of a Delhi art dealer who also commissioned other miniatures imitating the seventeenth century style to accompany his preexisting collection.
 All of these folios were bound together resulting in the Kevorkian album in museums today.
 In 1929 the Shah Jahan album was bought by Mr. and Mrs. Jack S. Rofe from an antiques shop in Scotland.
 After the couple got the album appraised at Sotheby's they sold it for £10,500 to Hagop Kevorkian, a New York collector and art dealer.
 In 1939 and 1948 Mr. Kevorkian offered nine folios to the Freer Gallery of Art in Washington D.C. and in 1955, the Metropolitan Museum of Art in New York bought the remaining forty one folios from Kevorkian.